Austin Idol

-Michael McCord (born October 26, 1949) is an American retired professional wrestler and Current Manager in the National Wrestling Alliance, better known by the ring name Austin Idol.
-He is best known for his appearances in the Mid-South with the Continental Wrestling Association, in particular his recurring feud with Jerry Lawler.
+Michael McCord (born October 26, 1949) is an American retired professional wrestler and current Manager in the National Wrestling Alliance (NWA), better known by the ring name Austin Idol.
+He is best known for his appearances in the Mid-South with the Continental Wrestling Association (CWA), in particular his recurring feud with Jerry Lawler.

 Early life

 McCord grew up in Tampa, Florida, where he attended Robinson High School.
 After graduating in 1966, he worked in construction.
 After developing an interest in becoming a professional wrestler, he eventually persuaded Mike Graham, the son of Eddie Graham (promoter of Championship Wrestling from Florida), to train him.

 Professional wrestling career

 Early career (1972–1973)

 McCord spent a year training to wrestle under Eddie and Mike Graham; during his training, he was stretched by Bob Roop, Hiro Matsuda, and Jack Brisco.
 He initially worked for Graham's Championship Wrestling from Florida promotion as a referee before debuting as a wrestler in early 1972 under the ring name Dennis McCord.
 McCord wrestled in Florida until mid-1972, then briefly for Nick Gulas' NWA Mid-America promotion in Alabama before joining the Carolinas-based Jim Crockett Promotions.
 In late 1972 and early 1973, McCord appeared in Sydney, Australia with World Championship Wrestling, where he and Jimmy Golden won a tournament to become the inaugural NWA Austra-Asian Tag Team Champions (they forfeited the titles in January 1973).